 The roles of a software engineer and data engineer are often confused for one another.
 While they might be complementary, the roles are somewhat different.
 A software engineer is required to build systems.
 These apps and software create data that is then retrieved and collected by the data engineers.

 No wonder that most of the data engineers today start as software engineers first.
-A quick run-through job sites suggest that on an average, a big data engineer can earn anywhere between 7 lakhs and 12 lakhs in India, depending on the experience of the candidate.
+A quick run-through of job sites suggest that on an average, a big data engineer can earn anywhere between 7 lakhs and 12 lakhs in India making it one of the highest paying engineering jobs in India, depending on the experience of the candidate.
 Read more about data engineer salary in India.

 How to become a data engineer?